 People who struggle with post-traumatic stress disorder may be so impacted by the event or events that they feel uncomfortable, unhappy, on edge, and/or disconnected most of the time.
 They may find it difficult to manage simple tasks without unexpectedly rearranging their daily routine in an attempt to mitigate their symptoms.
 Many struggle with relationships with others, their ability to remain employed, their sense of self and purpose, and substance abuse as a result of the disorder.

-According to the National Center for PTSD, between 7 and 8 percent of the population in the United States will develop PTSD at some point in their lives.
-In a given year, an estimated 8 million American adults will have PTSD symptoms.
-This number represents only a small percentage of those who have survived a trauma, but for those who live with this condition, the impact on their lives is enormous.
+As mentioned earlier, previous estimates point to a lifetime prevalence for PTSD in the U.S. between 7 and 8 percent of the population—meaning that roughly 7-8% of all people in the U.S. may develop PTSD at some point in their lifetime.1 Looking at previous past year estimates, PTSD has affected about 3.6% of the adult population in the U.S.—or roughly 9 million people per year.5,6 This number represents only a small percentage of those who have survived a trauma, but for those who live with this condition, the impact on their lives can be enormous.

 Anyone who has been directly or indirectly affected by a traumatic event may experience PTSD.
 Some of the experiences that can lead to this disorder include:

 - Terrorist activity

 The time of onset for PTSD symptoms is variable—in many cases, the triggering incident may have occurred relatively recently (e.g., within the past 3 months), though there may be a delay of several months to years before a person exhibits the diagnostic symptoms of the disorder.2,4 The course of the condition also varies from one person to the next.
 For example, some recover within 6 months, while others experience chronic PTSD-related issues.4